CLAIRE-COVID-T4/covid-data/README.md

 #### `virus-host/*.tab`

-All the files in this folder contain the Virus-Virus, Virus-Human, and Human-Human PPIs related to a specific virus (e.g., SARS-CoV, SARS-CoV-2, MERS-CoV, HIV, etc).
+All the files, excluding `human_coivd_host_genes.tab`, in this folder contain the Virus-Virus, Virus-Human, and Human-Human PPIs related to a specific virus (e.g., SARS-CoV, SARS-CoV-2, MERS-CoV, HIV, etc).
 All proteins are denoted by their Entrez IDs.
 - `BioGRIDInteractionID` --> the BioGRID ID for the interaction
 - `EntrezGeneID_InteractorA` --> the Entrez Gene database ID for Interactor A